Azerbaijani president receiving congratulations on occasion of his birthday

 XXX

-I do hope that the workings of the Nizami Ganjavi International Center will bring us back soon to your beautiful capital and perhaps have the chance to meet you again.

-Please, Mr. President, accept my best and most respectful regards," the letter said.

-Abdullah II, King of Jordan sent a letter to Ilham Aliyev, President of the Republic of Azerbaijan.
+Aleksandar Vucic, President of the Republic of Serbia sent a letter to Ilham Aliyev, President of the Republic of Azerbaijan.

 "Your Excellency,